Introduction to

 This course covers information representations, x86 assembly, buffer overflow attacks, memory hierarchies, caches, virtual memory, out-of-order execution, along with compilation and system software concepts such as linking and heap management.

-The goal is to improve students' ability to understand what a computer does to execute a program, with the intent to improve their abilities as programmers.
+The goal is to improve your understanding of what a computer does to execute a program, improving your ability as a programmer.

-This course will also serve as a basis for CSCI 350 (Operating Systems), CSCI 450 (Computer Networks), and CSCI 457 (Computer Systems Organization).
+This course will also serve as a basis for CSCI 350 (Operating Systems), CSCI 450 (Computer Networks), CSCI 457 (Computer Systems Organization), EE 451 (Parallel and Distributed Computation)

 Important Dates